-How to Write Faster: A Series on How to Finish a First Draft in 6 Weeks
+How to Write Faster: Writing Tips to Finish a First Draft in 6 Weeks

 When you have a system for how you approach a book, you will never be left lost and stranded, wondering what to do next.

 You will always know the steps to take, from the first to the last.
-In this series, I will show you the system that’s worked for me as well as guide you on how to build and continuously improve your own writing system.
+In this series, I will show you the system that’s worked for me as well as guide you on how to build better writing habits and continuously improve your own writing system.

 A Preview of My How to Write Faster Series

 I’m beyond excited to take this journey with you all!
 Below is a list of all the topics that will be covered in this series.
+I hope to offer practical tips that can be implemented right away, for amateurs, professional writers, or otherwise.

-What You Should Accomplish in A First Draft (and What You Shouldn’t)
+What Should Be Included in Your First Draft?

 In this first post we will get a better understanding of what you should accomplish in writing your first draft, including identifying important elements and goals, as well as what isn’t quite a important in this process.

 This post helps you understand the importance of planning and the role it plays in writing a book quickly.
+The better your planning, the more you can save time on your writing.
+Writing fast isn’t just about your typing speed, but how you approach the project as a whole.

 You will want to keep this post close by.
-It’s going to serve as a helpful reference of what you need to achieve productive writing, and we’ll use a variety of tools for your writer’s toolkit to do this.
+It’s going to serve as a helpful reference of what you need to achieve productive writing, and we’ll use a variety of tools for your writer’s toolkit to improve your writing flow.

 Overwhelmed and don’t know where to start building your skills?
 This is the post for you.
 This is where we will talk about how to identify your strengths and improve your weaknesses by learning some foundational skills that will enhance your productivity and keep you motivated and focused.

 Practice is important.
-But blind, untargetted practice can slow your progress.
-We will talk in this post about the importance of the practicing mindset and how to make the most of it.
+But blind, untargetted writing sessions can slow your progress.
+As Ernest Hemingway says—never mistake motion for action.
+We will talk in this post about the importance of the practicing mindset and how to make the most of it when trying to build your writing speed.
+We will also discuss free writing and how it may or may not work for you.

+You can read more about the importance of practice (and how to practice writing) in this post.

+Writing a Book Outline: 5 Essential Sections That Build a Solid Story

 The very first steps of planning your book can determine if you finish your story and find the enthusiasm to start your next draft.
 In this post I will reference James Scott Bell’s “build a bridge” method, plus a few tips of my own.